scipp/scipp/doc/type-erased-prototype.md

 ### Changes from v1 to v2

 Findings and changes:

 - Introduced `Variable`, similar to `xarray.DataArray`.
   The difference is that `Variable` does not have axes.
   This helps to define dimensionality, especially when we want to support bin edges, and allows implementations of operations on simpler types, separating the operation on a single variable from difficulties that may arise when defining an operation on a `Dataset` containing many variables.

-- Support bin edges.
+- Support bin edges in `DatasetView`.
+  - Provides read-only access the left/right/center/width of a bin.

 - Support ragged dimensions.
-  Only a couple of basics support this right now due to development overhead that is no required at this prototyping stage.
+  Only a couple of basics support this right now due to development overhead that is not required at this prototyping stage.
+  - After addition of more unrelated features and in particular performance issues in `DatasetView` I am now very skeptical regarding this feature.
+    Support would most likely affect the performance of any iteration using `DatasetView`, even if there is no ragged dimensions.
+    Furthermore the implementation of many operations would get quite a bit more complex, increasing the initial implementation effort significantly and reducing maintainability.

 - Add a `Dimensions` class, holding dimensions and their extents.
   This is in a very early state and needs to be expanded with set-like algebra and similar operations.
   Some of these are currently scattered to other classes like `DatasetView`.
   No major difficulty here due to well contained functionality, but will be quite tedious to do a full implementation covering all corner cases.
-- Add basic support for units.
-  The interface for (avoiding) the redundancy of defining units for variables that are coordinates for their dimension is still unclear.

 - Support name-based access in `Dataset` and `DatasetView`.

 - Introduced distinction between coordinate variables and data variables, similar to `xarray`.
   The distinction is based on the behavior under (arithmetic) operations between `Datasets`:
   - *Data variables* are *transformed*, e.g., multiplied in a "multiply" operation.